buda-base/digitization-guidelines/docs/digitization/digitization-en.md

 </table>

-In other words, color data is ëmore expensive,í and requires more bits, and takes up more space, than grayscale data; and, B&W is the ëcheapestí kind of data we can encode.
+In other words, color data is ‚Äòmore expensive,‚Äô and requires more bits, and takes up more space, than grayscale data; and, B&W is the ‚Äòcheapest‚Äô kind of data we can encode.
 It is also the simplest, and takes the least amount of space.
-Again, our file size doesnít depend on the analog, physical, real-world object: It depends on how detailed our pixel-set is (is it B&W, grayscale, or color?).
+Again, our file size doesn‚Äôt depend on the analog, physical, real-world object: It depends on how detailed our pixel-set is (is it B&W, grayscale, or color?).
 It also depends on how many pixels we use in total...

 ![image alt text](image_1.png)